slavamin/temporal-video-summary-example/README.md

 The repository includes two HTML diagrams that visualize the application architecture:

-- **[workflow-diagram.html](workflow-diagram.html)**: Illustrates the workflow steps and error handling for the video summary process
+- **workflow-diagram.html**: Illustrates the workflow steps and error handling for the video summary process
-- **[component-diagram.html](component-diagram.html)**: Shows the component architecture, relationships between different parts of the system, and interactions with AWS services
+- **component-diagram.html**: Shows the component architecture, relationships between different parts of the system, and interactions with AWS services

+**Note:** To properly view these diagrams, you'll need to:
+1. Clone this repository to your local machine
-Open these HTML files in a browser to view the diagrams.
+2. Open the HTML files in a web browser

+GitHub will display the raw HTML code rather than rendering the diagrams if you click on the files directly in the repository.

 ## Implementation